Reporting to:Head of Faculty-Commerce

 - Any other relevant duties as may be required

-- Normally, at least three years lecturing experience (full or part time) in a public or private post school provider.
-Under exceptional circumstances different experience will be considered
+- Normally, at least three years lecturing experience (full or part time) in a public or private higher education provider.
+Under exceptional circumstances different experience will be considered.

-- Understanding of the NQF and associated regulatory environment
+- Understanding of the NQF, particularly the HEQSF, and associated regulatory environment.

 Physical Job Requirements: